Space-TimeWillTell/Channeling-Keyser-Soze/ABOUT.md

     with the universe, for instance that human beings don't run faster than racing cars, but that long-haired blond elves can surf on shieldes in the middle of a battle.
 In traditional storytelling, things are generally fuzzier, and the storyteller needs to rely on sticky notes, intuition and genre cannon.
+Some rulesets are considered "crunchy", if they attempt to simulate a lot of aspects of the universe, while others are considered "narrative", if the players and GM are expected to rely more on improvisation than on the ruleset themselves to ensure consistency.
+- Character sheet: A detailed list of abilities, limitations, quirks and motivations of a character.
+In crunchier rulesets, this piece of paper typically displays comprehensive numeric information, while in narrative rulesets, it typically contains more handwavy descriptions.